Things to Do in Krabi with Kids

 For three days straight, we lived the boat life.
 Longtail boats, speed boats—you name it.
 We’d hop aboard with our guides, who whisked us away to remote islands and pristine snorkeling spots.
 No other boats.
 No tour groups.
 Just us, turquoise water, and fresh-cooked meals served right on the deck.

 The kids were in heaven—splashing, exploring, spotting colorful fish—and we grown-ups got to live our tropical daydreams too.
-Honestly, if you do one thing in Krabi, do this.
-Be on the water.
+Honestly, if you’re deciding what to do in Krabi with kids, let this be it: Be on the water.
 Let the coastline surprise you.

 Final Thoughts: Ditch Downtown, Embrace Adventure